ampotos/dynStruct/README.md

 # dynStruct
-dynStruct is a tool using dynamoRio to monitor memory access of an ELF binary via a data gatherer, and use this data to recover structures of the original code.
+dynStruct is a tool using dynamoRio to monitor memory accesses of an ELF binary via a data gatherer, and use this data to recover structures of the original code.

 The data gathered can also be used to quickly find where and by which function a member of a structure is write or read.